-There are four kinds of technical indicators that we will discuss; price-based indicators, momentum oscillators, sentiment indicators and flow-of-funds indicators.
+Technical indicators are used to derive additional information from basic chart patterns.
+There are three kinds of technical indicators that we will discuss; price-based indicators, momentum oscillators, and sentiment indicators.

 They incorporate the information contained in the current and past market prices.
 The common types are: